Benji0187/writing-test/README.md

 #### Recipient identifier

 The recipient identifier that you provide when creating a Checkout Session defines which  recipient receives the payment.
-A recipient identifier is unique three-letter value, such as "FWU."
-You can retrieve recipient identifiers by searching for the recipient's name in the system.
+A recipient identifier is unique three-letter value, such as "FWU".
+You retrieve recipient identifiers by searching for the recipient's name in the system.
 You must provide the recipient identifier during the Checkout Session creation process.

-> **Note**: Recipients may also be referred to as portals.
+> **Note**: Recipients are also referred to as portals.
 Both terms refer to the same thing.

 #### Order number

 Order numbers are unique to each order and serve as identifiers.
 You can retrieve order numbers by querying available orders in the system.
 You must provide the order number when you create the Checkout Session.

-> **Note**: Not all portals can use every order number; compatibility depends on the portal's country and must match the order.
 #### Payer information

-You can optionally include payer information.
-If payer information has been provided, we recommend that you include it when creating the Checkout Session.
+You can optionally include payer information during Checkout Session creation.
+If payer information has been provided, the recommended best practice is to include it when creating the Checkout Session.
 During the payment process, the payer can change this information.

 ### Start the Checkout Session